Great Bear Rainforest Cruise: The Land of the Spirit Bear

 Families & Children

-Travelers under the age of 18 at time of travel save $500, at double occupancy.
 Skilled staff members are trained in organizing activities that inspire curiosity in young people of all ages.
 Programming for kids may include activities like photo workshops, journaling, scavenger hunts, Zodiac-driving lessons, hands-on nature and science programming and kid-friendly menu options.
+See the Deals section of this trip for any applicable child discounts.

 Travel Insurance